Seasonal Lawn Care Guide

 Spring's arrival spurs cool-season grasses, such as Kentucky bluegrass and tall fescue, into a major period of growth.
 Warm-season grasses, such as Bermudagrass or Zoysia, are just coming out of winter dormancy—their peak is still ahead.
 Stay on top of your lawn's needs with these spring lawn care tasks:

-• Repair bare lawn spots due to pets, snow removal, rodents or winter salts.
-Pennington One Step Complete combines premium seed, professional fertilizer and natural mulch all in one to make lawn repairs quick and easy.
+- Repair bare lawn spots due to pets, snow removal, rodents or winter salts.
+Pennington Smart Patch II bare spot repair mixes combine premium seed, professional fertilizer and mulch all in one simple product to make lawn repairs quick and easy

-• Fertilize with premium lawn foods such as Pennington UltraGreen lawn fertilizers for quick green up and extended feeding for up to three months.
+- Fertilize with premium lawn foods such as Pennington Full Season Lawn Fertilizers for quick green up and extended feeding for up to four months.

 Summer Lawn Care Guide